 Whether third-party information is attributable to an issuer depends upon whether the issuer has involved itself in the preparation of the information or explicitly or implicitly endorsed or approved the information.
 In the case of issuer liability for statements by third parties such as analysts, the courts and we have referred to the first line of inquiry as the “entanglement” theory and the second as the “adoption” theory.

 In the case of hyperlinked information, liability under the “entanglement” theory would depend upon an issuer's level of pre-publication involvement in the preparation of the information.
 In contrast, liability under the “adoption” theory would depend upon whether, after its publication, an issuer, explicitly or implicitly, endorses or approves the hyperlinked information.

 Below we discuss factors that we believe are relevant in deciding whether an issuer has adopted information on a third-party web site to which it has established a hyperlink.
-While the factors we discuss below form a useful framework of analysis, we caution that they are neither exclusive nor exhaustive.
+While the Start Printed Page 25849factors we discuss below form a useful framework of analysis, we caution that they are neither exclusive nor exhaustive.
 We are not establishing a “bright line” mechanical test.
 We do not mean to suggest that any single factor, standing alone, would or would not dictate the outcome of the analysis.

 a.
 Context of the Hyperlink